TAGS: AI CX Merchandising Online Shopping Retail

 The most likely reason is that Amazon outperforms other retailers on every level - the breadth of its product catalogue, one click purchase and next day delivery.
 It's also because trawling through search engines requires more effort and many retailers have poor site search.
 Often, products are more expensive on Amazon but because the experience is so quick and effortless, shoppers overlook this.

 The search function is a gateway to a retailer's website.
-If it is fully optimized and takes the effort out of shopping, then the consumer will feel confident about the entire site, which means they will be more likely to shop with that retailer and come back again rather than diverting via Amazon.
+If it is fully optimised and takes the effort out of shopping, then the consumer will feel confident about the entire site, which means they will be more likely to shop with that retailer and come back again rather than diverting via Amazon.

 If a shopper arrives at a retail website and knows exactly what they want, they will almost automatically opt to use the search function.
 This may be traditional text search, a voice-activated request or perhaps they'll upload an image.
 Whatever type of search tool they use, they will expect to find the item quickly and easily.